ejeschke/ginga/doc/manual/plugins.rst

 is loaded into the channel.
 This includes when an older image is revisited by clicking on its thumbnail in the Thumbs plugin pane.

-The "Cut New" setting controls whether an automatic cut levels calculation should be performed on the new image, or whether the currently set cut levels should be applied.
+The `Cut New` setting controls whether an automatic cut levels calculation should be performed on the new image, or whether the currently set cut levels should be applied.
 The possible settings are:

 * on: calculate a new cut levels always;

-* override: calculate a new cut levels until the user overrides it by manually setting a cut levels, then turn `off'; or
+* override: calculate a new cut levels until the user overrides it by manually setting a cut levels, then turn "off"; or
 * off: always use the currently set cut levels.

-The *override* setting is provided for the convenience of having an automatic cut levels, while preventing a manually set cuts from being overrided when a new image is ingested.
+.. tip:: The *override* setting is provided for the convenience of
+	 having an automatic cut levels, while preventing a manually set cuts from being overrided when a new image is ingested.
 When typed in the image window, the semicolon key can be used to toggle the mode back to override (from "off"), while colon will set the preference to *on*.
 The global plugin Info panel shows the state of this setting.

-The "Zoom New" setting controls whether a newly visited image should be zoomed to fit the window.
+The `Zoom New` setting controls whether a newly visited image should be zoomed to fit the window.
 There are three possible values: on, override, and off:

 * on: the new image is always zoomed to fit;

-* override: images are automatically fitted until the zoom level is changed manually--then the mode automatically changes to `off', or
+* override: images are automatically fitted until the zoom level is changed manually--then the mode automatically changes to "off", or
 * off: always use the currently set zoom levels.

-The *override* setting is provided for the convenience of having an automatic zoom, while preventing a manually set zoom level from being overrided when a new image is ingested.
-When typed in the image window, the apostrophe (aka "single quote") key can be used to toggle the mode back to override (from "off"), while quote (aka double quote) will set the preference to *on*.
+.. tip:: The *override* setting is provided for the convenience of
+	 having an automatic zoom, while preventing a manually set zoom level from being overrided when a new image is ingested.
+When typed in the image window,  the apostrophe (aka "single quote") key can be used to toggle the mode back to override (from "off"), while quote (aka double quote) will set the preference to "on".
 The global plugin Info panel shows the state of this setting.

-The "Center New" box, if checked, will cause newly visited images to always have the pan position reset to the center of the image.
+The `Center New` box, if checked, will cause newly visited images to always have the pan position reset to the center of the image.
 If unchecked, the pan position is unchanged from the previous image.

-The "Follow New" setting is used to control whether Ginga will change the display if a new image is loaded into the channel.
+The `Follow New` setting is used to control whether Ginga will change the display if a new image is loaded into the channel.
 If unchecked, the image is loaded (as seen, for example, by its appearance in the Thumbs tab), but the display will not change to the new image.
 This